NDevTK/DomainProtect/README.md

 # DomainProtect
 Protect domains from malicious browser extensions.
-Works by blacklisting extensions for chosen domains (also supports per extension scope) :D
+Works by denylisting extensions for chosen domains (also supports per extension scope) :D
 This is to prevent permission abuse like https://chris.partridge.tech/2020/extensions-the-next-generation-of-malware/help-for-users/
 Check to see if its working by going to chrome://policy/ (reload if needed)
 Currently supported browsers: Chrome, Firefox, Edge, Brave, Vivaldi, Chromium